 Sponsors occasionally limit the amount of indirect costs, or Facilities and Administrative Costs (F&A), that we may charge to a sponsored project.
 Whenever a government or non-profit sponsor caps indirect costs at a level below our Federally-negotiated rate, or disallows the charging of indirect costs altogether, an Indirect Cost (IDC) Addendum is required in accordance with University policy.

 Your Proposal Analyst will help you to complete the budget section of the IDC Addendum.
-The Principal Investigator (PI) will need to draft a justification, which should be a brief statement that explains how the proposed research would directly benefit the CU Boulder campus.
-A strong justification is essential given that the University will lose money if the project is funded.
-Either the Department Chair or Institute Director will be required to approve the IDC Addendum, and the PI’s justification will help the approver determine the potential value of the proposed project.
+The Principal Investigator (PI) includes a justification explaining how the proposed research would directly benefit the CU Boulder campus.
+A strong justification is essential given that the University will lose F&A dollars if the project is funded.
+Either the Department Chair or Institute Director will be required to approve the IDC Addendum, and the PI’s justification will help the approver determine the potential value of the proposed project to the CU Boulder campus and to the department/institute as no recovery of Indirect Costs is realized by the department/institute in cases where a reduction is approved.

 Sponsors occasionally specify a limit on indirect costs but do not clarify whether the indirect cost base should be Modified Total Direct Costs (MTDC) or Total Direct Costs (TDC).
 Whenever this occurs, OCG’s default is generally MTDC for Federal sponsors and TDC for non-Federal sponsors.
 If a sponsor does specify the base, OCG always follows sponsor guidelines.
 Your Proposal Analyst will help you choose the appropriate indirect cost base and calculate “computed loss” on your IDC Addendum.